KevinTudor/DataStructures/README.md

 * result	"  16  "

 ### [SimpleQueue](SimpleQueue)
+- The purpose of this program is to practice writing code for a simple queue class

+1. Manipulate pointers
+2. Allocate memory dynamically
-- The purpose of this program is to (1) manipulate pointers, (2) allocate memory dynamically, (3) implement a default constructor, copy constructor and destructor, (4) use only one pointer to add to the back and to delete from the front of the queue.
+3. Implement a default constructor, copy constructor and destructor
+4. Use only one pointer to add to the back and to delete from the front of the queue.

 ### [SimpleRecursion](SimpleRecursion)
 - Write a program that contains two recursive and one non-recursive functions